MannShah720/Customer-Behaviour-Analytics/README.md

 5. Project report
 6. Presentation

----

-## Business Problem & Objective

-A retail company wants to better understand its customers' shopping behaviour in order to improve **sales, customer satisfaction, and customer loyalty**.

-The management team has observed changes in purchasing patterns across different **customer demographics, product categories, and purchasing behaviours**.
-They want to know which factors drive consumer decisions and repeat purchases.
+**Problem:** A retail company wants to better understand its customers' shopping behaviour in order to improve **sales, customer satisfaction, and customer loyalty**.
+The management team has observed changes in purchasing patterns and want to know which factors drive consumer decisions and repeat purchases.

-Objective: **Leverage customer shopping data to identify meaningful trends and patterns that could support business decision-making**.
+**Objective:** Leverage customer shopping data to identify meaningful trends and patterns that could support business decision-making.

-The analysis aims to provide insights that could help the company:
-* Improve customer engagement
-* Strengthen customer loyalty
-* Optimise marketing
-* Improve product strategies

 ---